TampereTC/TestContainer-hackathon/README.md

 ## Startup Containers

 New: Note that test frameworks removed from bundles.
 New versions maintained in github.

+More instruction in [Test-frameworks-usage-in-hackathon-setup](https://github.com/TampereTC/TestContainer-hackathon/blob/master/README.md#test-frameworks-usage-in-hackathon-setup) chapter.

 **Portainer dashboard:**
 - login to your home folder